|

 How to fix Lazy Spa hot tub error code E02

-The E02 error code on a Lay-Z-Spa indicates a problem with the heating system.
-Specifically, it means the water temperature is not rising as expected, and the heater has shut down as a safety measure.
-Most standard causes:
+The heating system is causing an error code E02 on a Lay-Z-Spa.
+This indicates that the water temperature is not rising as anticipated, and the heater has been shut down as a safety measure.
+Most common causes:

 • Dirty filter: A dirty filter can restrict water flow, preventing the water from heating up properly.